Message from Dr. Bernard Gichimu

 Agriculture in its current modern form is a business and technology-oriented.
 The mission of the department is to revolutionize Agriculture from traditional to modern knowledge-based approach.
 The department has therefore repackaged delivery of Agricultural services to make it one of the core applied sciences through the inclusion of modern biotechnological tools.
 Additional effort has been made to integrate ICT into Agricultural teaching, research and dissemination of agricultural research.
 This has enabled the department to enhance the component of Agricultural Information system and to attract the youth in Agriculture.

-On the human resource front, the Department currently has one full professor, one associate professor, two senior lecturers, nine lecturers, one tutorial fellow, one graduate assistant, one Principal technologist and two technologists.
+On the human resource front, the Department currently has one full professor, three associate professors, one senior lecturer, nine lecturers, one teaching assistant and two technologists.
 The members of academic staff are actively involved in research and student supervision as evidenced by many research publications by top science publishers.

 To learn more about the department and the research interests of our staff, please visit our offices in the University or our website http://arm.embuni.ac.ke/.